 - Not open in the winter

-From Big Pine, you will head East on the last road in the town, which has a sign that directs you to the forest.
-After about 30-45 minutes driving on a windy road (follow signs) you will reach the visitors center.
+From Big Pine, you will head east on the last road in the town, which has a sign that directs you to the forest.
+After about 30-45 minutes driving on a windy road (follow signs), you will reach the visitor center.
 There is a large parking lot.

-The Visitor Center itself was built in 2012 and is a beautiful building nestled in the heart of the forest.
-Inside you can talk with the rangers about the area (open in summers only).
-They have a few exhibits about the grove and the trees while also selling different magnets and stuff you would expect to see in a park gift shop.
+The visitor center was built in 2012 and is a beautiful building nestled in the heart of the forest.
+Inside, you can talk with the rangers about the area (open in summers only).
+They also have a few exhibits about the grove and the trees.
+Plus, they sell different magnets and stuff you would expect to see in a park gift shop.

-The oldest tree is somewhere in the Methuselah Grove but they don’t tell anyone where because of vandalism, and I am glad they keep it a secret.
-Since I had been in the Patriarch Grove for most of the day though, I did not have time to do the 5-mile Methuselah trail and just stuck with the Discovery Trail.
+The oldest tree is somewhere in the Methuselah Grove, but they don’t tell anyone where because of vandalism, and I am glad they keep it a secret.
+Since I had been in the Patriarch Grove for most of the day, I did not have time to make the 5-mile Methuselah trail and just stuck with the Discovery Trail.

-The hike starts from the visitors center, and it immediately heads on a leisurely uphill walk.
-The uphill portion seems more intense due to the fact that you are already at 10,000 feet, and the elevation slows you down.
+The hike starts from the visitor center, and it immediately heads on a leisurely uphill walk.
+The uphill portion seems more intense because you are already at 10,000 feet, and the elevation slows you down.

-The trail has lots of informative plaques along the path, and I enjoyed reading them as they talked about the trees themselves and the man who found and helped to protect the grove.
+The trail has lots of informative plaques along the path, and I enjoyed reading them since they talked about the trees themselves and the man who founded and helped to protect the grove.
 It was an interesting story to read.